 - Transfer files/data to/from the host computer(s)

 - Control the computer using shell commands

 - Capture images when motion is detected

 - Send location of the computer to a remote controlling device (the RAT client)

-3] Most of the times, it is installed using a Trojan.
-Naturally, you will need a good anti-malware software to detect and isolate the Remote Access Trojan before it can install any kind of script on to your computer.
+- Most of the time, it is installed using a Trojan.
+Naturally, you will need good anti-malware software to detect and isolate the Remote Access Trojan before it can install any kind of script onto your computer.

-6] Always use an up-to-date and patched operating system to reduce chances of drive by RAT downloads.
+- Always use an up-to-date and patched operating system to reduce the chances of drive-by RAT downloads.

 Do share if you have anything to add about this new emerging threat from Remote Administration Tools.